6 writing strategies for wordy kids

-Until your child has developed the skills to plan, organize, and write cohesively, you’ll want to guide her to write stories of a more manageable length.
-At first, encourage her to stick to a fixed number of paragraphs.
-If she wants to embellish and expand (or even write a novel), she can do that in her free time.
+Until students have developed the skills to plan, organize, and write cohesively, you’ll want to guide them to write stories of a more manageable length.
+At first, encourage them to stick to a fixed number of paragraphs.
+If they want to embellish and expand (or even write a novel), they can do that in their free time.

 In most cases, stories that are super long have these common characteristics:

 Rather than try whittling down a long story into a shorter one, it’s usually much cleaner to start over.
 Challenge your child to keep the new story to five paragraphs, or two typed pages, by following a few simple guidelines.

 1. Narrow the topic.